omaraljawabri/product-reviews-api/README.md

     4. Wait until all the containers are up and running
     5. The application is up! http://localhost:8080

-If you're not using docker, but have JDK 21 and Maven 3.9.x, follow the instructions below to run the application:
+If you're not using Docker but have JDK 21 and Maven 3.9.x installed, follow these steps to start the application:

     1. Clone this repository or download the zip version and unzip it
     2. Make sure PostgreSQL and MongoDB are up and running